Sales structure is not that important is it?

-If you think about every sales interaction as being a journey of two (or more) people who want to go in roughly the same direction but are not quite sure if they want to travel together…than a sales structure just becomes, not just the map, but the conditions for travel.
+If you think about every sales interaction as being a journey of two (or more) people who want to go in roughly the same direction but are not quite sure if they want to travel together…than a well thought out sales structure just becomes, not just the map, but the conditions for happy travelling!

 Do you have a sales structure template?

-In my sales training, we look on a sales structure as your guide for sign posting the prospect to what you want them to focus on, and the nature of the journey.
+In my sales training (The Sales Improvement Workshop), we look on a sales structure as your guide for sign posting the prospect to what you want them to focus on, when, in what order, why.

 It covers what you need to disclose, at what point, and how to communicate your information, based on what questions and what responses…